PSPF – The Australian Government’s Protective Security Policy Framework

 Alex Webling was the Head of Protective Security in the Attorney-General’s Department and was responsible for bringing about this major change in the way that the Australian Government does security.
 He understands how the PSPF is meant to be implemented and can help your organisation undertake a pain free adoption!

-Why did the government change from the PSM to the PSPF?
+Why did the government change?

-The PSM was based on a compliance model.
+Previous protective security requirements were based on a compliance model.
 If an agency was compliant with the PSM, it was ok.
 The problem was that there were increasing numbers of agencies which were compliant but not secure.

-The PSM, which was originally designed as a base defence manual in the 1960s was not fit for the purpose of protecting the diverse range of government service agencies in an information rich 21st Century environment.
+This approach was not fit for the purpose of protecting the diverse range of government service agencies in an information rich 21st Century environment.
 The PSM did not allow for sufficient flexibility in handling unclassified but sensitive material, such as commercial and private information.
 It also didn’t recognise how some agencies need to work to engage with their clientele.

-Our work on the PSPF changed the game.
+Resilience Outcomes’ work on the PSPF changed the game.
 It requires agency heads to take a risk managed perspective to their security because they are the risk owners.
 This is the same approach to that taken in the financial management of agencies.